ptvan/ptvan.github.io/research.md

 ### Genomics (2021 - )

-I analyze [duplex sequencing](https://twinstrandbio.com/technology/) data from diverse sources for commercial and academic clients.
+I analyze [duplex sequencing](https://twinstrandbio.com/technology/) data from diverse sources for commercial and academic clients, going from aligned reads to variants to modeling outcomes.
+I was also responsible for presenting findings and addressing post-analysis data requests.

 ### Transcriptomics (2017 - 2020)